CodingItWrong/user-modifiable-software/hypercard/properties.md

 (xTalk, Bettencourt)

 ## Automatic Persistence

-One minor point is that persistence was automatic.
-(Keep this in due to parallel with Smalltalk):
+One aspect of HyperCard that is easy to miss is that persistence was automatic.
+The setup of the stack, text entry, and even which card you were on was automatically saved:

 > They didn't have to worry about saving the field out to the disk and all that--I take care of that.
 There were high-level things, automatically retained information, you put something into a field and it's there, and if you unplug the computer it's still there.
 In fact, that was one of my goals, I didn't like the way you had to save documents.
 So my idea was, if you have done something, and you unplug the computer from the wall, it has to have everything we've done up to within a few seconds.
 So it always was trickling stuff out…Having to save a document was a mistake.